You Can Wash Hands Better: Accurate Daily Handwashing Assessment with a Smartwatch: Methods

 \section{Methods}

-~ UWash conducts handwashing gesture semantic segmentation on time-serial sensory recordings of smartwatches sliding window by sliding window.
-We use $L$ to represent the length of the sliding windows.
-We use $N$ to represent the size of the training dataset.
+~ Before going into details of the methods, we define our task with symbols.
+We use $N$ to represent the length of the FoV, which is a pre-defined constant.
+We use $K$ to represent the size of the training dataset.
 We use $A$ and $G$ to represent data of the accelerometers and gyroscopes, respectively.
 We use $Y$ for the sample-wise gesture annotations.
-With these symbols, the training dataset is $\mathcal{D}= \{A_i^j,G_i^j; Y_i^j ~|~ i\in 1,2,..,L; j\in 1,2,...,N\}$.
-Note that accelerometers and gyroscopes are in 3 dimensions, which are not explicitly shown for brevity.
+With these symbols, the training dataset is $\mathcal{D}= \{A_i^j,G_i^j; Y_i^j ~|~ i\in 1,2,..,K; j\in 1,2,...,N\}$.
+Please note that accelerometers and gyroscopes both record data in 3 dimensions, which are not explicitly shown for brevity.
 We further simplify the notation of the training dataset as $\mathcal{D}=\{A,G; Y\}$.

-Our goal is to propose a machine learning model $\mathcal{M}$ that takes $A$ and $G$ as inputs, and outputs sample-wise gesture recognition results, $Y^*$, expressed below,
+Our goal is to propose a machine learning model $\mathcal{M}$ that takes $A$ and $G$ as inputs, and outputs sample-wise gesture recognition results, $Y^*$.
+We conclude this goal with Equation~\ref{eq:target}.

 where $\left \| \cdot \right \|$ is for the operator to compute distances between the model's outputs~($Y^*$) and annotations~($Y$).